jenca-adam/awiki/pages/tqc/page.md

     1. Vishal Katariya and Mark Wilde.
 RLD Fisher Information Bound for Multiparameter Estimation of Quantum Channels (72)

-         A Cramer-Rao bound for multiparameter estimation of quantum channels is given, in terms of the RLD Fisher informaton.
+         A Cramer-Rao bound for multiparameter estimation of quantum channels is given, in terms of the RLD Fisher information.
 The bound applies to all quantum channels and all sequential strategies.
 Moreover, it is single-letter and can be efficiently computed by SDP.
 The result is proved using a chain rule for the RLD Fisher information, which can be applied to prove an amortization collapse.
-This means that the sequential strategies have no advantage over paralel ones for the RLD Fisher information of n channel uses.
+This means that the sequential strategies have no advantage over parallel ones for the RLD Fisher information of n channel uses.
 The obtained CR bound has the important consequence that if the Fisher information is finite, then the Heisenberg scaling of the mean square error is unattainable.

          The results of this contribution are of fundamental importance, giving an effectively computable CR bound and providing conditions under which advantages over the fundamental limit with classical resources are attainable for